arahi7860/sql-intro/readme.md

 #### Key Advantages

+PostgreSQL is a relational database management system.
+There are many others like MySQL and SQLite.
+They are all queried using SQL.
+In a relational database, data is stored in tables.

 ##### SQL

 - SQL is used in most relational databases meaning interaction across different relational DBMS is very similar